wp-plugins/real-wp-shop-lite/readme.txt

 == Description ==

+There's a new ecommerce plugin in town, and it means business!

 Super easy to use, ajax-powered ecommerce shopping cart plugin for WordPress.

 Real WP Shop (RWPS) Lite eCommerce Shopping Cart follows standard WordPress methodology for theming, so you can make themes for this ecommerce / shopping cart plugin like you would make any other theme for WordPress.